-Determining Usual, Customary, and Reasonable Costs of Care – Coders vs. Regulatory and Economic Factors
+Usual, Customary Reasonable Costs of Care – Coders vs. Regulatory and Economic Factors

 Coders, actuaries, and UM professionals are important in healthcare because they interpret physicians’ progress notes in the patient chart, enter a diagnosis code or procedure code, or render opinions on insurance risk and medical coverage for reimbursement.
-However, these disciplines do not span all of the factors that must be evaluated when determining UCR.
+However, these disciplines do not span all of the factors that must be evaluated when determining usual customary reasonable or UCR.
+If a collateral source rule prevents admission of the net value that insurance pays, a national and regionally adjusted UCR charge analysis may be performed using appropriate knowledge training education and experience as well as national and regional provider data.

 Critical Factors Outside Coder Expertise